-[Yamagata Prefecture] 5 recommended beaches in Yamagata Prefecture!
-Although the coastline is the shortest in Tohoku, there are many unique beaches!
+[Yamagata Prefecture] 5 Recommended Beaches in Yamagata Prefecture!
+While the coastline is the shortest in Tohoku, it's packed with unique beaches!

-All of the beaches in Yamagata Prefecture are located in Yusa Town, Sakata City, and Tsuruoka City in the Shonai region on the Sea of Japan side.
+All of Yamagata Prefecture's beaches are located in the Shonai region on the Sea of Japan side, in the towns of Yuza, Sakata, and Tsuruoka

-This area is surrounded by the Dewa Mountains to the east, the Asahi Mountains to the south, and Mt.
-Chokai to the north, and rivers flowing from each make it a fertile plain, and it is also famous as one of Japan's leading rice producing regions.
+This region is surrounded by the Dewa Mountains to the east, the Asahi Mountains to the south, and Mount Chokai to the north, and the rivers flowing from each of these mountains create fertile plains, making it famous as one of Japan's leading rice-producing areas

-There will be 11 beaches open in the summer of 2023, and here are five that NEFT recommends.
+Eleven beaches will be open in the summer of 2023, and we'd like to introduce five recommended swimming spots

 Kamaiso Beach (Kamaiso: Yuza Town)

-From the Yusa Chokai Tourism Association official website
+From the official website of the Yusa Chokai Tourism Association

-Yuza town, located near the Akita prefectural border and at the foot of Mt.
-Chokai, has many artesian wells in the center of the town in front of the station, where underground water from Mt.
-Chokai gushes out.
+Yuza Town, located near the border with Akita Prefecture at the foot of Mount Chokai, has many artesian wells in the town center in front of the station where underground water from Mount Chokai springs up

-There is also a point on the Kamaiso coast where underground water gushes out, and the fresh water, which is much colder than seawater, gushes out constantly, making it a rare beach in Japan, where you can cool watermelons and other drinks.
+There is a point on Kamaiso Beach where this underground water springs up, and fresh water that is much colder than seawater gushes out, making it a rare swimming beach in Japan where you can use it to cool watermelons and drinks

 • Beach name: Kamaiso Beach